| Peter Upton's |

 Each card has space for match results, half-time scores, scorer's position etc.

 Scorer's position?
 These came from the days of set positions like "outside half", and "inside left".
 They are the final product in the 1949-50 range, and one was included in the sets of the era (in a rather nice purple as featured above).
 Luckily, the other side where you write the stats was a more subdued colour.
 The fixture card continued to feature in the full sets right through the 1950s and 1960s.
-The orange version above came from a 1967 set, and is a more reasonable colour.
+The yellow version above came from a 1967 set, and is a more reasonable colour.
 However, notice that this newer version keeps the original 1940s "kicking figure" logo.

 For the control of important matches.